OWASP/www-policy/operational/chapter-handbook-existing.md

 ## OWASP.org Email Accounts
 Owasp.org email accounts are provided for paid OWASP members, Chapter Leaders, and Project Leaders.
 If you do not have one and fall into one of these categories, submit your request through the contact us form.

 It is recommended that chapter leaders use their owasp.org email account for all OWASP related matters.
 There are a number of reasons for this including: a separation between your contributions for OWASP and other volunteer or paid work you may do, eliminating the appearance of conflict of interest (by using a work email address for OWASP matters), and protecting your personal privacy.
-The email address of chapter leaders is listed both on the chapter wiki page (a means of contact) as well as the administrator of the chapter mailing list.
+The email address of chapter leaders is listed both on the chapter website page (a means of contact) as well as the administrator of the chapter mailing list.
 Using an owasp.org email address prevents your personal email address from being listed on a public site.

 Your OWASP email account is also linked to your Google Drive account.
 You can use it to access or build community documents as needed.

-## OWASP Wiki
+## OWASP Website

 Maintaining the website is the most basic aspect of promoting an OWASP chapter.
 This is the place where people will be directed when looking at our list of meeting locations by geographic region: and one of the main ways for prospective members or sponsors to find your chapter.

 Part of holding free and open chapter meetings is making the information about your meetings (time and place) freely available and accessible.
-Therefore it is imperative that  the information is posted on your wiki page as soon as the meeting is set.
+Therefore it is imperative that  the information is posted on your website page as soon as the meeting is set.
 People must not be required to pay or sign up for a service to learn about your meetings.

-The local chapter wiki page must include at least:
+The local chapter website page must include at least:
 - Information about the chapter leadership, including best way to contact.
-- Link to the chapter’s mailing list.
+- Link to the chapter's mailing list.
 Meetup
 - Information about future and historical events.
-- The presentations given in past meetings.  - I don’t think is being done
+- The presentations given in past meetings.  - I don't think is being done

 Other promotional services such as LinkedIn, Facebook, Twitter, Ning, Meetup, etc. are useful to inform people about your local chapter and its activities; however, the OWASP Chapter Wiki Page must be the authoritative information source at all times.
 Some services will have an official alternative.
-One example of this is MeetUp Pro which will has an api that will allow you to mirror the meeting information you post on your MeetUp Pro account to your wiki page and the OWASP Events Calendar (Coming 2017).
+One example of this is MeetUp Pro which will has an api that will allow you to mirror the meeting information you post on your MeetUp Pro account to your website page and the OWASP Events Calendar (Coming 2017).

-If you have not already created a user account on our wiki site to edit your chapter's wiki page, please do so.
+If you have not already created a user account on our wiki site to edit your chapter's website page, please do so.
-To ensure uniformity and ease of reading on the wiki, OWASP has a set of guidelines for designing your wiki page.
+To ensure uniformity and ease of reading on the wiki, OWASP has a set of guidelines for designing your website page.

 ## Local Domain Names
 Many leaders wish to purchase a local domain name for their OWASP chapter, and this domain should point to the chapter web page on the wiki and vice versa.
 It is important to note that the OWASP wiki is the only website that ensures OWASP values and principles.

 A few countries (such as China) have not been able to access the wiki and therefore the local domain name is used as the main source of information about OWASP for the country.
-If an exception is permitted, every effort must be made to announce changes to leadership and upcoming meetings on the chapter wiki page so that the global site information is up to date.
+If an exception is permitted, every effort must be made to announce changes to leadership and upcoming meetings on the chapter website page so that the global site information is up to date.
 If all else fails, you can do this by submitting a case through the Contact Us form.

-Chapter leaders are free to register local domain names and submit the expense for reimbursement from their chapter’s account.
+Chapter leaders are free to register local domain names and submit the expense for reimbursement from their chapter's account.
 To maintain brand cohesion all domain names must be "OWASP [Chapter location]"   If additional paperwork or authorization is needed for the registration, submit your request through the Contact Us form.
 You must notify the Foundation through this same form if you have registered the name to help us keep track of what domain names have been purchased by OWASP.

 ## Mailing Lists